Recommended Method for Driving Concrete Posts in the Ground

 - Place the driving cap with the appropriate rubber over the post to prevent the metal driver hitting the post.

 - Gently tap the post into the ground using small strokes of the driving hammer.
+Refer to the table below that shows the recommended height the driver hammer should be lifted to depending on the hammer head weight.

 The table below shows the recommended height the driver hammer should be lifted to depending on the hammer head weight.